The Hobbit: An Unexpected Journey: High frame rate

 The Hobbit: An Unexpected Journey used a shooting and projection frame rate of 48 frames per second, becoming the first feature film with a wide release to do so.
 The new projection rate was advertised as "High Frame Rate" to the general public.
 However, the majority of cinemas projected the film at the industry standard 24 fps after the film was converted.

 Score

-The musical score for An Unexpected Journey was composed, orchestrated, conducted and produced by Howard Shore.
+The musical score for An Unexpected Journey was composed, orchestrated, and conducted by Howard Shore.
 It was performed by the London Philharmonic Orchestra, London Voices and Tiffin' Boys Choir and featured several vocal soloists.
 The score reprised many themes from the Lord of the Rings trilogy but also introduced numerous new themes, including Shore's orchestral setting of the diegetic "Misty Mountains" song.

 Animal deaths

 At the facility where about 150 animals were housed for the production of The Hobbit: An Unexpected Journey, up to 27 animals died.
 The animals in question were horses, goats, chickens and one sheep.